Jessica Drake: Appearances

 In November 2007, Drake was among several porn actors to be guests on The Tyra Banks Show episode, "A Day in the Life of a Porn Star."
 In 2008, Drake, Kaylani Lei, and Mikayla Mendez shot a scene for the mainstream comedy movie, Barry Munday, in which they played themselves as judges in an air-guitar contest.
 Drake appears in the music video for the 2010 single "Telephone" by Lady Gaga featuring Beyoncé.

 In 2014, Drake was on CNBC's list of "The Dirty Dozen: Porn's Most Popular Stars".
 Later in the year a documentary series began airing on The Movie Network and Movie Central titled Love, Jessica, directed by Kai Soremekun.

 Drake, along with her then husband, actor and director, Brad Armstrong, were interviewed for a 2014 story in Cosmopolitan magazine about costume design in adult films.
 In April 2014, Drake was part of discussion panel at the USC School of Cinematic Arts titled "The Piracy of Sex."
-The event featured Drake and copyright enforcement activist Nate Glass and was hosted by David Lerner, Ph.D.
+The event featured Drake and copyright enforcement activist Nate Glass and was hosted by David Lerner.